The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 A court date will be set.
 And each divorce attorney along with the party that hired them will prepare their case.

-Documents will be presented to the court throughout the divorce trial.
+In contested divorces, documents will be presented to the court throughout the divorce trial.
 Arguments will be made regarding the merits of positions.

 Witnesses or outside experts will be brought in to court to testify.